gvwilson/sensibleadventures/cloudherd/new.md

 The hawk screeched again.
 "It's a spotter," Thokmay said, sheathing his sword.
 "My father uses them to track prey when he's hunting.
 We'll have to try to lose it once we reach the forest.
 Come on."
-He set off once again, not looking back to see if the others were following.
+He turned to set off once again.

+"Wait!"
+Noxy grabbed his arm, kicking herself mentally for not asking the obvious when they first set out.
+"The owl said they came in on two clouds.
+Where are they?"

+Then she answered her own question in time with Thokmay.
+"Up ahead."

+The prince looked up at the hawk again with something like hatred in his eyes.
+"It's not a spotter.
+They're driving us."
+He frowned.
+"But why not just put soldiers down right above the hut?"

+*Because Tasteless lost control of his cloud yesterday,* Noxy realized, but she couldn't say that without explaining how she knew.
+And if she explained that, she'd have to tell them that she could mind-speak to clouds from a distance, and she wasn't ready to do that.
+"Maybe they're scared of my *adda*," she ventured.
+"I mean, after the flock of irvings yesterday..."

+Thokmay glanced at Ulfmaerr, then at Kulbinder.
+The tiger flicked an ear.
+"Maybe," he rumbled.
+"But whatever the cause, we must expect an ambush.
+Lead on, Your Highness."

-Noxy didn't bother to count her steps any longer.
+Noxy didn't bother to count her steps after that.
 She kept telling herself not to look back, or to check if the hawk was still above them, but she couldn't help herself.
 Every time the bird screeched she jumped a little and looked over her shoulder.
 And every time, the